-The REIT estimates that distributions to be made for the year ended December 31, 2014 will represent an approximate 100% return on capital.
+The REIT has determined that distributions to be made for the year ended December 31, 2014 represent an approximate 100% return of capital.

 UNITHOLDERS' EQUITY, CLASS B LP UNITS, SPECIAL VOTING UNITS AND WARRANTS

 The REIT is authorized to issue an unlimited number of Units and an unlimited number of special voting units (the "Special Voting Units").